 Have you ever felt like someone was watching you?
-Maybe you're wandering around the streets of New York City, enjoying a beautiful day looking at the many beautiful examples of architecture all around you.
+Maybe you're wandering around the streets of New York City, enjoying a gorgeous day looking at the many beautiful examples of architecture all around you.
 But you just can't shake the feeling that there are eyes following you wherever you go.

 Maybe that's because there are…if there are gargoyles around!
 If you look up, you might be able to spot some intriguing stone creatures perched atop the roofs of old buildings.
 You may be WONDERing what these creatures are and why they're there.